Taking Dangerous Roads Escaping to Bovec Wurzen & Vršič Pass

 Cassie had some water balloons so, we decided to use her desire to soak us as an opportunity to cool down after lunch, much to her delight.

-Later in the afternoon we pottered off for a swim in the local lake, which was an uninviting brown pond, for a swim which provided the opportunity for a short walk and a much needed cool down.
+Later in the afternoon, we pottered off for a swim in the local lake, which was an uninviting brown pond, for a swim which provided the opportunity for a short walk and a much-needed cooldown.

 We have decided tomorrow to continue heading towards Stuttgart, we’ll probably stop just after at around the 400 to 450 km mark, we need to break some miles off the journey if we are going to get to Albania.

-The roads are good in this part of the world, the going will be much slower further down.
+The roads are good in this part of the world, but the going will be much slower further down.
 If we land in a good spot we may spend two nights.
 If not we’ll move on the following day, to tackle another 450km or so.

 Licques to Neufchateau

 We decided that Cassie was to sleep in her own tent last night.
 We set her up and put her to bed.
 Dan and Wendy enjoyed another beer and Dan went off for a shower.
 While Dan was on his way back from the shower, Cas got up for a wee, but only for Wendy to have to grab her and hold her as a LARGE GALE swept across the area.
-Dan mentioned branches falling as he walked back to camp, meanwhile Cassie and Wendy were holding down the ladder in hope the Landy and Tent would not blow over sideways!
+Dan mentioned branches falling as he walked back to camp, meanwhile, Cassie and Wendy were holding down the ladder in hope the that Landy and Tent would not blow over sideways!

 It was with some trepidation that we decided to sleep in the roof tent.
 At one point the wind blew from below the roof tent, seeming like the whole thing was blowing up off the roof of the Landy!